House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Mature Size: 70–100 feet tall, 65–80 feet wide

 Sycamore trees are also called Buttonwood or Buttonball trees.
 Each winter, balls approximately 1 inch wide grow from the tree branches and fall to the ground in the spring.
-These trees are commonly used for shade in parks or along stream banks, but they’re usually too big for residential use.
+These trees are commonly used for shade in parks or along stream banks but are usually too big for residential use.
 They create litter on sidewalks, and their roots can cause damage to sidewalks and paths.
-This tree is identified by its bark.
-It peels off, leaving a camouflage pattern of brown outer bark on white wood.
-Older Sycamores are susceptible to fungal diseases.
-If these diseases don’t kill the tree, the wood will be attacked, making the tree weak and hollow.
-Hollow Sycamore trees serve as shelter and areas for wildlife to store their food.

 Pros